alangunning/doc-ai-analysis-starter/docs/content/doc_ai/cli.md

 # CLI Module

 The `doc_ai.cli` package provides a Typer-based command line interface for orchestrating the document workflow.
 It reads defaults from environment variables (and a local `.env` file) and exposes subcommands for each major step.
+Each command lives in its own module within `doc_ai.cli` and is registered with the top-level app.

 ## Commands